 "Dismantling the Patriarchal Canon: Foregrounding Women as Artists and Patrons through Digital Art History," co-chairing a session at the College Art Association annual conference with Tracy Chapman Hamilton, Dana Hogan, and Doris Sung, sponsored by the Digital Art History Society, Chicago, Illinois, February 16-19, 2022.

-“Evoking Medieval Islam at Shangri La: Doris Duke’s Art Collection and Home in Hawaiʻi” College Art Association annual conference, February, 2020.
+“Evoking Medieval Islam at Shangri La: Doris Duke’s Art Collection and Home in Hawaiʻi” College Art Association annual conference, Chicago, Illinois, February, 14 2020.

-“Revealing Medieval Women’s Social Networks by Mapping Their International Gifts of Art” International Medieval Congress on Medieval Studies, Kalamazoo, Michigan May 9-12, 2018.
+“Revealing Medieval Women’s Social Networks by Mapping Their International Gifts of Art” International Congress on Medieval Studies, Kalamazoo, Michigan, May 9-12, 2018.

 “The Art of Medieval Women” in the student symposium “In the Margins,” hosted by the CSULB Medieval and Renaissance Student Association, April 20, 2018.

 “Doris Duke and Mary Crane: Building an Islamic Art Collection” Invited lecture in the symposium, “Collecting Paradise: The History and Preservation of Doris Duke’s Islamic Art Collections” at Doris Duke’s Rhode Island home, Rough Point, Newport, Rhode Island, Oct.
 26, 2016.

 “Undoing Cultural Forgetting through Digital Mapping: Royal Women and Object Movement in Medieval France” American Association of Geographers Conference, San Francisco, Mar.
 29, 2016.